an intimate recital series

 From Schumann’s Album for the Young:

-Melody, Soldier’s March, Humming Song, Chorale, The Poor Orphan, The Wild Horseman, Folk Song,The Reaper’s Song, First Loss
+Melody, Soldier’s March, Humming Song, Chorale, The Poor Orphan, The Wild Horseman, Folk Song,The Reaper’s Song, First Loss, and others.

 Selections from Bartok’s folk song arrangements